+- Always use Canadian spelling and grammar.

-- NCCP products should include NCCP in the title. - Tab names should be bold, to differentiate them from the rest of the sentence.
+- Tab names should be bold, to differentiate them from the rest of the sentence.

 Example:

-Go to the eLearning tab in the Locker.
+- Go to the eLearning tab in the Locker.

-Omit using decimal points for round numbers.
+- Omit using decimal points for round numbers.

 Example:

 The cost of the module is \$50.